 You can use our GBP interactive charts to check GBPNOK historic trends.

-So it follows that if you are determining the best time to transact, in this case the GBP vs NOK, you should pay attention to the forecasts and trends for both British Pound Sterling and Norwegian Krone:
+When determining the best time to make a foreign exchange transaction, in this case the GBP vs NOK, you should pay attention to the recent market trends for both currencies.

 Why can't I just get the GBP/NOK market rate I see online or in the media?

-The GBP/NOK mid-rate is the rate you will see quoted online or the news, nobody except the largest banks and businesses can get exchange rates close to this mid-rate.
-It is actually just the theoretical half-way point (hence mid-rate) between the last rate at which the GBP / NOK was traded (bought or sold) in the international markets.
+The mid-rate is the rate you will see quoted online or the news.
+It is actually just the half-way point (hence mid-rate) between the last rate at which the GBP / NOK was traded (bought or sold) in the international markets.